 The Lebanese state has no formal security presence in the camps.
 Armed clashes between rival factions and violent crime are common in some camps.

-Recent indications suggest that extremists may be seeking to target Westerners in Lebanon, including Beirut.
+Extremists may seek to target Westerners in Lebanon, including in Beirut.

 In planning your activities, consider the kinds of places known to be terrorist targets and the level of security provided.
 Targets associated with the Lebanese Government, such as government institutions, senior politicians and officials, the Lebanese Armed Forces (LAF) and infrastructure, including airports and public buildings, have been attacked in the past and will continue to be targets.
 The United Nations Interim Force in Lebanon (UNIFIL) has also been targeted.